subsquid/docs/docs/sdk/resources/basics/batch-processing.md

 ## Anti-patterns

 Avoid loading or persisting single entities unless strictly necessary.
-For example, here is a possible antipattern for the [Gravatar example](https://github.com/subsquid/gravatar-squid) (link out of date):
+For example, here is a possible antipattern for the [Gravatar example](https://github.com/subsquid/gravatar-squid):

 ```ts
 processor.run(new TypeormDatabase(), async (ctx) => {